dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 `version` (`text`): The version of the standard used.
 If the signer does not support the version of the request, it must send the `"VERSION_NOT_SUPPORTED"` error in response.

-`scopes` (optional): A list of permission [scope objects](#scope-objects) the relying party wants to revoke.
-If this list is empty, or undefined, the signer revokes all granted permission scopes and terminates the session.
-If the signer does not recognize a provided scope, or if it has not been granted on the current session, it should ignore that particular scope and proceed as if the `scopes` list did not include that object.
+`scopes` (optional): Array of permission [scope objects](#scope-objects) the relying party wants to revoke.
+If empty or undefined, the signer revokes all granted permission scopes and terminates the session.
+If the signer does not recognize a provided scope, or if it has not been granted on the current session, it should ignore that particular scope and proceed as if the `scopes` array did not include that object.

 #### Response

 `version` (`text`): The version of the standard used.
 It must match the `version` from the request.

-`scopes`: The list of [scope objects](#scope-objects) that remain granted on the current session (if any) after applying the revocation.
-This list may be empty.
+`scopes`: Array of [scope objects](#scope-objects) that remain granted on the current session (if any) after applying the revocation.
+May be empty.

 #### Errors